 Where a legal matter is simple and well-defined, lawyers typically charge a flat fee.
 Examples of flat fee matters include wills, uncontested divorces and simple bankruptcy filings.
 If an attorney suggests or has advertised a flat fee, be sure you understand exactly what that fee will and will not cover.
 The flat fee might not include expenses such as filing fees.

 Most retainers are non-refundable unless labeled "unreasonable" by a court.
-If you decide to drop a case that your lawyer has worked on before the retainer has been exhausted, you may forfeit the remainder.
+If you decide to drop a case that your lawyer has worked on before the retainer has been exhausted, you might forfeit the remainder.

-What About Expenses and Court Costs?
+Expenses and Court Costs